connorjnel/ztm-python-dev/02-python-basics/python-basics.md

 `.index()` - Find index location of argument and returns it `.counts()` - Counts occurences of argument `.replace("haha","lol")` - Changes occurence in string with second argument

+These dont change original string, they dont mutate it

+## Booleans

+Boolean value have to be capitalized, bool() also exists like string not keyword for opposite value